julien-muke/ai-image-recognition-terraform/README.md

 We'll start by writing the Python code for our Lambda function.
 This function will be the brains of our operation.

-This script uses the `boto3` AWS SDK for Python.
-It will perform the following actions:
-1. Receive a base64-encoded image from the API Gateway.
-2. Decode the image.
-3. Send the image to Amazon Rekognition to detect labels.
-4. Create a prompt with these labels and send it to Amazon Bedrock.
-5. Return the labels and the AI-generated description.

 <details>
 <summary><code>lambda/image_analyzer.py</code></summary>